Work in Japan

 4. LINE

-LINE is the most commonly used messaging app in Japan—used by locals and foreigners alike.
-Almost all universities, student communities, and even some public services use LINE for communication.
+LINE is the most widely used messaging app in Japan.
+Students, workplaces, communities, and even some public services rely on it for communication.

 5. Yahoo!
 Weather (Yahoo!天気)

-Even though the interface is in Japanese, the icons and visuals are beginner-friendly and easy to understand.
+Although the interface is in Japanese, the icons and color indicators are easy to understand—even for beginners.